darkphoenix2601/music_op/README.md

 ## FEATURES WITH AI🔥️

--Guys our new music bot commands and somewhat details
+-Guys our new music streamer commands and somewhat details

 -play music in telegram group voice chats! (support multiple groups) -support queues
 -control by buttons or commands
 -search for youtube inline
 -download yt songs by its name
--assistant like userbot
+-assistant like ai
 -get voice chat link (public groups only)
 -get lyrics of your song!
 -join and leave user and check user status